arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 This incorrect representation has large a number of issues when working with partially applied types and nested types.

 What Λrrow does instead is define a surrogate type that's not parametrized to represent `F`.
-These types are named same as the container and prefixed by For, as in `ForOption` or `ForListKW`.
+These types are named same as the container and prefixed by For, as in `ForOption` or `ForListK`.

 ```kotlin
 class ForOption private constructor()